laurentj/slimerjs/docs/quick-start.rst

 You'll see a little window opening and the "hello" message in the terminal.
 And that's all.
 Contrary to PhantomJS, SlimerJS is not (yet) headless, this is why you see this window.
-But on Linux or MacOS, you can use the tool xvfb to hide all windows opened by your script.
+But on Linux, you can use the tool xvfb to hide all windows opened by your script.

 You see that you have to close the window by yourself.
-To close it automatically, call ``slimer.exit()`` (or ``phantom.exit()`` to be compatible with PhantomJS), at the end of your script
+To close it automatically, call ``slimer.exit()`` (or ``phantom.exit()`` to be compatible with PhantomJS), at the end of your script.

 .. code-block:: javascript